Housing Market Crash Ahead?

 “However, in those cases where debt is fueling the asset value increase, a correction could trigger financial instability, because banks might take huge losses and potentially fail.” — Neil Kashkari.

-Check the stats and 2020 forecasts for the Denver housing market, Chicago housing market, Boston housing market, Los Angeles housing market, San Francisco housing market, Philadelphia housing market, and New York housing market.
+Check the stats and 2021 forecasts for the Denver housing market, Chicago housing market, Boston housing market, San Francisco housing market, Philadelphia housing market, and New York housing market.

 Top 10 Cities Most Likely to Experience a Housing Crash

-From a report in AOL.com here are the top ten US Cities most likely to experience a crash:
+From a report in AOL.com here are the top ten US Cities most likely to experience a deep falling: